EcSSS/ite-485-project/README.md

 * Login Feature
 * Seperating case files based on who they are assigned to
 * Seperate table that has info on each offender and the cases assigned to them
+* Settings tab that allows you update correct file paths for the system instead of doing in the code